marksutton/EART40003-Programming-for-Geoscientists/definitions.md

 **Programming language**: A standardised set of rules for how you should phrase commands to a computer that make up a program.
 Python is a programming language – other common ones include C, C++, Java, but there are many hundreds in existence.
 Some are specialised for particular tasks – others (like Python) are general-purpose.

 **Python**: A general-purpose programming language that we are using in this course.

+**Recursion**: a programming technique in which functions call themselves to implement some algorithm, usually to navigate ‘tree-like’ data.
+Recursion is not a straightforward technique to use if you are new to programming, but for certain tasks it can be by far the most efficient approach.
+See [recursion section](recursion.md).

 **Return value**: See Function